A Brief Vacation

 A Brief Vacation (Una breve vacanza) is a 1973 melodrama film directed by Vittorio De Sica.
 The screenplay was written by Cesare Zavattini, was inspired by an Apollinaire adage ("Sickness is the vacation of the poor").
+The film addresses issues such as the health care system, labor conditions, spousal satisfaction, and class struggle.

-Synopsis
+Plot

-The film concerns a female factory worker from Calabria who falls ill on the job and is prescribed a stay at a mountain retreat.
+A female factory worker from Calabria falls ill on the job and is prescribed a stay at a mountain retreat.
 She goes despite her husband's wishes, leaving behind her thankless work shift and her frustrating in-laws, but also her three children.
-The film addresses issues such as the health care system, labor conditions, spousal satisfaction, and class struggle.